PBC48/ECE-3400-Fall-2018/docs/lab2.md

 # Lab 2: Analog Circuitry and FFTs

 ## Objectives
+1. Get a working microphone sensor that detects 660Hz signal and ignores noise
+2. Get a working IR sensor that detects 6.08kHz signal and ignores noise and decoy signals
+3. Integrate both sensors togehter into a sigal system with integrated code.

 ## Introduction
 In lab 2, we added hardware sensors and signal processing capabilities to the robot.
 We split into two subteams, with Tara and Chrissy working on acoustics and Xiaoyu and Patrick on optical sensing.
 The start of our final maze will commence with a 660 Hz whistle blow, so the acoustic team used an Electret microphone and an amplifying circuit to detect the tone and distinguish it from background noise.
 The optical group used an IR transistor to detect other robots emitting IR at 6.08kHz, and ignore decoys (18kHz).